pjmorse/savant/README.md

 for your application's models by defining aggregate models in terms of dimensions and measures.

-*This is a pre-beta work-in-progress, and should not be used in production by those without a sense of adventure. :-)*
+_This is a pre-beta work-in-progress, and should not be used in production by those without a sense of adventure. :-)_

 TODO:
-- Introspect on measures / dimensions
-- Add metadata to measures / dimensions
 - Documentation and use cases
-- A gem description

 ## Installation